 Note: If you are on Windows build 1903, you will need to set the PAC URL to HTTP, not HTTPS.
 You can refer to this forum to read more.
 It is speculated Windows may revert to this change and once again support PAC URLs over HTTPS.
 If they do, we will update this article.

 Setup for shared accounts

 In addition to using a variable for user injection, a shared account can be used in the SmartPac URL.
-The shared account must exist in G-Suite or AD/Azure to auto-authenticate with Securly.
-Using a shared account can be done if MDM solution does not support using payload variables.
+Shared accounts must exist in G-Suite or AD/Azure to auto-authenticate with Securly.
+Using a shared account can be done if the MDM solution does not support using payload variables.

-We have a running list of variable payload with iPad configuration profile:
+We have a running list of variable payloads with iPad configuration profiles: